 If you’re genuinely caught without health insurance and need it for a few months to cover a new health condition, you might want to consider a true short-term plan to get you through to the next open enrollment period.
 Otherwise, be careful of plans that don’t meet the requirements of the Affordable Care Act and shop around to look for coverage that truly meets your needs.

 Remember, if your income is very low, you may qualify for free or low-cost coverage through Medicaid in Indiana.

-A couple of years back, the Trump administration drastically cut funding for programs that provide help with health insurance enrollment.
-But the Biden administration is expected to quickly reverse that trend, making it much easier to get the information you need to get covered.
+The Biden administration is greatly increasing enrollment assistance plans, making it much easier to get the information you need to get covered.
 To connect with local support resources, see How To Sign Up for Obamacare in Indiana.